Is there a secular decline in disruptive patents? Correcting for measurement bias: Abstract

 \section{Abstract}

-Despite tremendous growth in the volume of new scientific and technological knowledge, the popular press has recently raised concerns that disruptive innovative activity is slowing.
-These dire prognoses were mainly driven by \cite{park2023papers}, a \textit{Nature} publication that uses decades of data and millions of observations coupled with a novel quantitative metric (the CD index) that characterizes innovation in science and technology as either consolidating or disruptive.
-We challenge the \cite{park2023papers} methodology and findings, principally around concerns of truncation bias and exclusion bias.
-We show that 88 percent of the decrease in disruptive patents over 1980-2010 reported by the authors can be explained by their truncation of all backward citations before 1976.
+Despite tremendous growth in the volume of new scientific and technological knowledge, the popular press has recently raised concerns that disruptive innovation is slowing.
+These dire prognoses were driven in part by \cite{park2023papers}, a \textit{Nature} publication that uses decades of data and millions of observations coupled with a novel quantitative metric (the CD index) that characterizes innovation in science and technology as either consolidating or disruptive.
+We challenge the \cite{park2023papers} patent findings, principally around concerns of truncation bias and exclusion bias.
+We show that 88 percent of the decrease in the average CD index over 1980-2010 reported by the authors can be explained by their truncation of all backward patent citations before 1976.
 We also show that this truncation bias varies by technology class.
-We update the analysis to 2016 and account for a change in U.S. patent law that allows for citations to patent applications in addition to patent grants, which is ignored by the authors in their analysis.
-We show that the number of highly disruptive patents has increased since 1980---particularly in IT technologies.
-Our results suggest caution in using the \cite{park2023papers} methodology as a basis for research and decision making in public policy, industry restructuring or firm reorganization aimed at altering the current innovation landscape.
+We further account for a change in U.S. patent law that allows for citations to patent applications in addition to patent grants---something ignored by the authors in their analysis---and update the analysis to 2016.
+We show that the number of highly disruptive patents has increased since 1980---particularly since 2008.
+Our results suggest caution in using the \cite{park2023papers} patent findings and conclusions as a basis for research and decision-making in public policy, industry restructuring or firm reorganization aimed at altering the current innovation landscape.

 \textit{Keywords:} Disruptive Innovation, Truncation Bias, Exclusion Bias, U.S. Patent Law Change\\ \textit{JEL: }030, 032, O33